We continue to closely monitor the spread of coronavirus (COVID-19) in the community, along with you.

 As part of our response to coronavirus, we have implemented additional precautions so that we can continue to make sure you have the support you need, while ensuring we deliver our essential water and wastewater services.

-City West Water has business continuity plans in place to help protect our staff and community, and maintain our services to you.
+City West Water’s services are permitted during Stage 4 restrictions in Victoria.
+We continue to work with a COVID Safe Plan and business continuity plans to help protect our staff and community, and maintain our services to you.
 We regularly review our plans in line with the latest government advice and information.

 Customer enquiries and support

 Our priority is ensuring the provision of your water and wastewater services continue uninterrupted.

 Our Customer Service Centre is fully operational and can be contacted Monday to Friday, 8.30am – 5.00pm on 131 691.

 With more staff working remotely right now, we are working hard to meet our commitment to respond to your mail, email and phone enquiries.
 We thank you for your understanding and patience if we take a little longer at this time.

 If you’re having some trouble paying your City West Water bill right now, let us assist.
 We have a range of support options available.
 Read how we can help or call us on 131 691.

 Or if you need a little more time to pay, request a payment extension here.

 Online request forms